 Meaty, flavorful portobello mushrooms are roasted in olive oil, then stuffed with cheese and heated until cheese is melted and bubbly.
-Yes, these cheesy portobello mushrooms are as good as they sound!

 There’s no need to give up on cheesy delights when going low carb!
 These cheese-stuffed portobello mushrooms make a delightful brunch dish.

 They are also excellent as a vegetarian dinner, or you can serve them as a side to any meat.
 They are versatile, quick and tasty!

 I really like portobello mushrooms.
 I love mushrooms in general, and consider them very healthy.
 But there’s something about portobellos – they are big, meaty and very flavorful.
 I relied on them a lot back when I leaned towards vegetarianism – this vegetarian chili, for example, is amazing.

 Alas, being a vegetarian did not work to improve my glucose metabolism (on the contrary).
 Now that I eat a low carb diet, I find that I still really enjoy portobello mushrooms, and this particular recipe for cheesy portobello mushrooms is especially pleasing.

 - 2 portobello mushrooms, stems removed, wiped clean

 - ⅛ teaspoon cayenne pepper

 - 2 oz shredded sharp cheddar